mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 verse="Matthew 23:23"
 %}

----
+### Do Not Judge

 {% include verse.html
-text="“Do not judge, so that you may not be judged.
+text="Do not judge, so that you may not be judged.
 For the judgment you give will be the judgment you get, and the measure you give will be the measure you get." verse="Matthew 7:1-2"
 %}